Disease Guide ·Glaucoma ·2026

 Glaucoma Coverage Basics

-Most comprehensive pet insurance policies cover glaucoma diagnosis, emergency treatment, surgery, and ongoing medications.
+Most comprehensive policies cover diagnosis, emergency treatment, surgery, and ongoing meds.
 Standard 14-day illness waiting period applies.
-Emergency glaucoma treatment and enucleation are typically covered without pre-authorization.
+Emergency care and enucleation are typically covered without pre-authorization.

 Red flag · Waiting period